rigille/didactica/README.md

 # didactica
-Python libs focused on good documentation and ease of understanding
+OCaml libs focused on good documentation and ease of understanding